user interface to the TELNET† protocol

-In old line by line mode, all text is echoed locally, and (normally) only completed lines are sent
+In old line by line mode, all text is echoed locally, and (normally) lines are sent when completed.

-to the remote host.
-The local echo character (initially ^E) may be used to turn off and on the
+The local echo toggle character (initially ^E) turns off and on the

-localchars TRUE (the default for old line by
+localchars is TRUE (default for old line by

 Only enough of each command to uniquely identify it need